 How do I register for the LSAT?

-Can I change my test date?
+Can I change my test administration?

 Please review the Test Date Change policy for more information.